Alen Stevanović: Wisła Płock

 Stevanović officially joined Polish club Wisła Płock on 12 February 2019 on a 1,5-year contract.
 On 27 July 2019 it appeared, that Stevanović had been excluded from the first team.
 A spokesman for the club explained that Stevanovic had broken certain of the club's rules, without further comment on which or what, but his contract wasn't terminated.
 It was later revealed, that the reason why he had been excluded was that he didn't show up at the rebound before a game against Lech Poznań.
 The exact same thing had already happened two times earlier in the same club.
 However, he was back training with the first team less than two weeks later.

 On 19 August Wisła confirmed, that they had submitted a request to the Chamber for the Resolution of Sports Disputes for termination of the contract with Stevanović.
 On 30 August it was reported, that Stevanović had disappeared for the fourth time, he didn't show up for training and nobody had heard from him.
 The club president then said, that there were no chance for him to return this time and that they just was waiting for the request to terminate the contract was accepted.

+Jamshedpur

+On 17 July 2023, Stevanović joined Indian Super League club Jamshedpur on a two-year deal.

 International career

 On 3 March 2010, he made his debut for the Serbia U-21 team against Macedonia.

 On 12 October 2012, he was called up to the senior national team by coach Siniša Mihajlović, making his debut in the 67th minute as a substitute for Zoran Tošić in a defeat against Belgium in 2014 FIFA World Cup qualifier.
-On 22 March 2013, Stevanović was the first time in the starting lineup in the Serbian national team in his career against the Croatia on Maksimir.
+On 22 March 2013, Stevanović was the first time in the starting lineup in the Serbia national team in his career against the Croatia on Maksimir.